 With its classic combination of almonds and sweetness, amaretto is an unmistakable and popular liqueur from Italy.
 Although it is perfectly fine as a drink all on its own, amaretto shines best when paired with other beverages most notably coffee.
-When you seek a kick of amaretto but without the alcohol, look no further than Sweetbird Amaretto Syrup.
+When you seek a kick of amaretto but without the boozy part, look no further than Sweetbird Amaretto Syrup.
 This vegan-friendly syrup brings together the distinct flavour associated with the liqueur, meaning you can instantly add the taste of amaretto to cocktails, desserts and more.

 Along with being approved by the Vegan Society, Sweetbird syrups also have the advantage of being free from artificial flavours, gluten and GMO.

 Depending on the story believed, amaretto could have started life in the 16th, 18th or 19th century.
 Perhaps the strongest claim to the titles lies with the Lazzaroni family.
 Having moved to Saronno, Italy at the start of the 18th century, the family is reported to have served amaretto cookies to the regions king in 1786.
 It took a little while longer for the liqueur to be created, with the Lazzaroni family devising the drink in 1851.
 The liqueur made use of the aforementioned cookies, which were infused with a drop of caramel for colour.